cseferlis/OMDSMod4/Homework 1a/Azure Account/README.md

 ### Resource Group Requirements:
 - **Name**: Choose a meaningful name, like `Mod4_Homework` or something else you feel is appropriate that will help identify what the RG is for when traversing the Azure Portal.
 - **Region**: Select a region close to you or one recommended by Azure.
+By default, most resources following this assignment will be deployed via template based on the region you choose for your Resource Group.
+If you have to cross regions with data, there can be additional charges for data egress, and there could be additional latency.

 ### Step 3: Create a Storage Account